Norman Smith (music producer)

-Norman "Hurricane" Smith (22 February 1923 – 3 March 2008) was an English musician, record producer and engineer.
+Norman Smith (22 February 1923 – 3 March 2008) was an English musician, record producer and engineer.
+In the 1960s, he notably engineered all of the Beatles' EMI studio recordings up to the end of 1965 and produced three Pink Floyd albums including their first, The Piper at the Gates of Dawn (1967).
+He later had a successful recording career as Hurricane Smith, achieving a transatlantic hit single with "Oh Babe, What Would You Say" in 1972.

 Early life

 Smith was born in Edmonton, Middlesex, and served as an RAF glider pilot during World War II.
-After an unsuccessful career as a jazz trumpeter, Smith joined EMI as an apprentice sound engineer in 1959.
+Smith began pursuing his interest in music after the war, playing drums and piano with several trad jazz combos.
+After an unsuccessful career as a jazz trumpeter and struggling as a session pianist and drummer, Smith joined EMI as an apprentice sound engineer in 1959.

 Career as producer and engineer

 Smith was the engineer on all of the EMI studio recordings by the Beatles until the autumn of 1965, when EMI promoted him from engineer to producer.
-The last Beatles album he recorded was Rubber Soul, and Smith engineered the sound for almost 100 Beatles songs in total.
+The last Beatles album he engineered was Rubber Soul.
+Smith engineered the sound for almost 100 Beatles songs.

-John Lennon first bestowed upon Smith the nickname of "Normal", and it was quickly picked up by the other Beatles.
-Lennon did so as a humorous reference to Smith's unhurried, unflappable and amiable nature.
+As a reference to Smith's amiable and calm demeanor, John Lennon bestowed upon him the nickname of "Normal" and eventually Smith referenced this directly in the title of his self-published autobiography.

-While working with The Beatles on 17 June 1965, he was offered £15,000 by the band's music publishing company, Dick James Music, to sell outright a song he had written.
+While working with the Beatles on 17 June 1965, he was offered £15,000 by the band's music publishing company, Dick James Music, to sell outright "Don't Let It Die", a song he had written.

-In early 1967, he began working with a new group, Pink Floyd, producing their first, second and fourth studio albums: The Piper at the Gates of Dawn, A Saucerful of Secrets and Ummagumma.
+In early 1967, he began working with Pink Floyd, producing their first, second and fourth studio albums: The Piper at the Gates of Dawn, A Saucerful of Secrets and Ummagumma.
 During the sessions for the song "Remember a Day", drummer Nick Mason became agitated that he could not come up with the right drum part for the song.
 Smith, however, knew what he wanted with the drums, so he played the part himself.

-In 1968, Smith produced one of the first rock concept albums, the Pretty Things' S.F.
-Sorrow.
+In 1968, Smith produced one of the first rock concept albums, Pretty Things' S. F. Sorrow.

-He produced early recordings by Barclay James Harvest, including their album Once Again, and many years later was name-checked in John Lees' song "John Lennon's Guitar".
+He produced early recordings by Barclay James Harvest, including their album Once Again (1971), and many years later was name-checked in John Lees' song "John Lennon's Guitar".